tshalvi/SONiC/doc/CPO/CPO Phase 1 - Single Asic with FW controlled module management.md

 This allows SONiC and SAI to remain unchanged, while the SDK handles all hardware-specific mapping internally.

-Port breakout is fully supported for single ASIC CPO.
-Supported number of lanes per physical port: 4/2/1.
+Static Port breakout is fully supported for single ASIC CPO- Supported breakout modes:
+•	2 x 400G
+•	4 x 200G
+•	8 x 100G
+Each lane will operate at 100G (200G on SPC6).
+Dynmaic port breakout is out of scope.

 </br></br>

 ## Design Scope And Assumptions